-- Number of course sections with No Cost materials - Number of course sections with Low Cost materials - Total number of course sections offered
+- KPI 2.1: Number of course sections with No Cost materials - KPI 2.2: Number of course sections with Low Cost materials - KPI 2.3: Total number of ALL course sections offered regardless of cost

-KPI 3: Percentage of students in No/Low cost course sections
+KPI 3: Percentage of enrollment in No/Low cost course sections

-This KPI counts the total number of students enrolled in OER course sections rather than unique students enrolled.
+\This KPI counts the total number of enrollments in OER course sections rather than unique students enrolled.
 One student may be enrolled in multiple OER course sections and is counted for each enrollment.
 For purposes of this KPI, do not deduplicate student enrollment.

 - 1. Number of No Cost course sections - 2.
-Number of students enrolled in No Cost course sections - 3.
+Number of enrollments in No Cost course sections - 3.
 Number of Low Cost course sections - 4.
-Number of student enrolled in Low Cost course sections - 5.
-Total number of course sections - 6.
-Total number of students enrolled in each section
+Number of enrollments in Low Cost course sections - 5.
+Total number of ALL course sections regardless of cost - 6.
+Total number of ALL enrollments in each course section regardless of cost